Luxury B&Bs and hotels in Languedoc |

 What is it, where is it?

-La Maison du Pujol is the home of former Parisians Philippe and Veronique Phi, who offer bed and breakfast plus evening meals as required.
+La Maison du Pujol is the home of former Parisians Philippe and Veronique Phi, who offer luxury bed and breakfast plus evening meals as required.
 Architect-designer Philippe has put his stamp firmly on this characterful property to create a simple, spacious dwelling with clean, modern lines and some unusual touches (the former stable, manger still intact, now serves as the sitting room).
 The bedrooms are comfortable but uncluttered; the décor is sober (exposed stone, wooden floorboards painted white), livened up with splashes of colour.
 The furniture is a happy hotch-potch of junk yard finds, design classics and modern pieces - shabby-chic meets contemporary cool.

 We love...